josalem/dotnet-diag-tools-demo/README.md

 ```
 > If you see a message about being unable to read past the end of the stream, then the version of CoreCLR that the SDK you pulled down earlier may not be new enough.
 In that case, please follow the alternative instructions at the end of this document.

-7) You should be able to open the created trace files in PerfView (install from https://github.com/Microsoft/PerfView)
+7) On Windows the default output format is `netperf` which you can open in PerfView (install from https://github.com/Microsoft/PerfView).
+On other platforms, the default format is `speedscope` which can be opened at https://www.speedscope.app (note: the `netperf` file is also created).
+You can specify a desired format using the `-f|--format` option on the `collect` sub-command.

 # Alternative CoreCLR Instructions